content

 Channel-to-wallet mapping is the operational layer that allows growth teams to compare channels based on what they produce onchain, not what they produce in dashboards.

-Channel-to-value attribution evaluates performance based on the value each channel produces onchain, not the volume of traffic it generates.
+Channel-to-revenue attribution evaluates performance based on the revenue each channel generates, not the volume of traffic it generates.

 Some channels create broad awareness with low intent.
-Others reach smaller but capital-ready users.
-When teams optimize for reach instead of value, budget flows toward channels that inflate metrics but fail to grow TVL.
+Others reach smaller but qualified users.
+When teams optimize for reach instead of revenue, budget flows toward channels that inflate metrics but fail to grow TVL.
 This is why spend often increases while protocol economics do not improve.

 A value-aligned attribution framework usually focuses on: